bikepacking Sri Lanka

 From Hatton you can easily avoid the main road, we took the road passing to Dimbulla Estate and Kadiyanlena Waterfall, super green and has no traffic.
 Only the last kilometers to Kandy are in the traffic, not much you can do to avoid it.

 First, the ugly.
-Kandy is mostly known for the so-called Temple of the tooth relic.
-Apparently, the sacred tooth of the Buddha has been snatched from the flames of the Buddha’s funeral pyre in 483 BC.
+Kandy is mostly known for the so-called Temple of the Tooth Relic.
+Apparently, the sacred tooth of the Buddha was snatched from the flames of the Buddha’s funeral pyre in 483 BC.
 It ended up in Kandy and for centuries was a symbol of sovereignty, although some say that the tooth is just a replica.

 Fast forward to today, what is there for sure is a poor caged elephant, and all places transformed into a huge tourist trap (2000 rupees entrance, only foreigners pay).
 I guess there is no need to explain why to avoid Buddhist temples with caged elephants held in there, a pretty common practice here.